badetitou/badetitou.github.io/misc/_posts/2020-11-30-Testing pharo with github actions.md

 {% endraw %}

-The name and the trigger part do not change.
+The name and the trigger part are the same as before.
 In the build part, we add a matrix strategy.
 In this strategy, we set the name of the Pharo versions compatible with our project.
-Then, in the steps, we indicate to SmallTalk CI to use the current smalltalk name of the matrix.
+Then, in the steps, we tell SmallTalk CI to use the current smalltalk name of the matrix.

-### Testing Pull Request
+### Testing Upon a Pull Request

 It is also possible to test on each Pull Request instead of commit to the main branch.
 To do so, change the trigger part by